 On the backside of the Union lines, Stuart’s cavalry assault was also unsuccessful.
 Federal troopers from Brigadier General David McMurtrie Gregg’s 2nd Division and Brigadier General George Armstrong Custer’s Brigade engaged Stuart’s horsemen at a site now known as the East Cavalry Field.
 Although neither side scored a conclusive victory, the Federal troopers prevented Stuart from threatening the rear of Meade’s lines during Pickett’s Charge.

-Casualty rates for the third day of the battle were not as extensive as the first two days, but they were much more one-sided.
-The Union suffered an estimated 1,500 losses (killed, wounded, and missing).
-The Confederacy’s losses may have exceeded 10,000—more than one-third of the soldiers engaged.
+Casualty rates for the third day of the battle were not as great as the first two days, but they were much more one-sided.
+The Union suffered about 1,500 losses (killed, wounded, and missing).
+The Confederacy’s losses may have exceeded 10,000—over one-third of the soldiers engaged.
 Casualty rates for Pickett’s Charge are fairly reliable.
 During the ill-fated assault, 5,142 of the roughly 12,500 Confederate soldiers who marched toward Cemetery Ridge were killed on the field (1,123) or wounded (4,019).
 Many of the wounded later died or became Union prisoners.
 Reportedly, when Lee ordered Pickett to assemble his division as they returned from the slaughter, Pickett responded, “General, I have no division.”

 For the next few weeks, Union doctors treated thousands of wounded men from both armies who were packed into churches, barns, and private homes in and around Gettysburg.
 Primarily for health reasons, Union burial details quickly interred the bodies of soldiers from both armies left on the battlefields in mass graves.
-A few months later, the remains of over 3,500 fallen Federal soldiers were exhumed and reinterred in individual graves in the newly created Soldiers’ National Cemetery on Cemetery Hill.
+A few months later, workers exhumed the remains of over 3,500 fallen Union soldiers and re-interred them in individual graves in the newly created Soldiers’ National Cemetery on Cemetery Hill.
 On November 19, 1863, President Lincoln dedicated the burial site by delivering his historic Gettysburg Address.
 In 1871, benevolent associations undertook the daunting task of identifying and returning the remains of 3,320 Confederate soldiers to the South.
-The vast majority of corpses were re-interred at Hollywood Cemetery in Richmond, Virginia.
-Others were delivered for burial in local cemeteries in their hometowns.
+They re-interred the vast majority of the corpses at Hollywood Cemetery in Richmond, Virginia.
+They delivered others for burial in local cemeteries in their hometowns.